zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

        .. type:: int

-     - The number items that are shipped for this order line.
+     - The number of items that are shipped for this order line.

    * - ``amountShipped``